tomasstolker/species/docs/installation.rst

    $ pip install --upgrade species

-Please check for any errors and warnings during the installation to make sure that all dependencies are correctly installed.

 .. important::
    The ``PyMultiNest`` package requires the manual installation of ``MultiNest``.
 Please follow the `instructions <https://johannesbuchner.github.io/PyMultiNest/install.html>`_ for the building the library and make sure that the ``LD_LIBRARY_PATH`` (on Linux) or ``DYLD_LIBRARY_PATH`` (on macOS) environment variable is set.
 It is also possible to use ``species`` without installing ``MultiNest`` (but a warning will appear), apart from the functionalities that rely on ``PyMultiNest``.